rethinkdb/rethinkdb-rs/0-about-rethinkdb/rethinkdb-vs-mongodb.md

 > WOW. @RethinkDB's admin interface is incredible.
 And installing on OSX is a cinch.
 Check it out people! - [@mjackson](https://twitter.com/mjackson/status/281834673217363968)

-* Sharding, replication, and multi-datacenter setup can be done in a few clicks.
-Watch the [screencast](/screencast) to see how easy it is to setup and operate a cluster.
+* Sharding and replication can be done in a few clicks.
-* All cluster operations are scriptable via CLI tools.
+* All cluster operations are scriptable in ReQL.
 * The built-in data explorer offers online documentation and query language suggestions.